JPereyra7/React---GameApp/README.md

 Hey 👋🏼

 Created a simple React application using an array with manually added games.
-Project needs some adjustments!
+Project need some adjustments!

 Feel free to download the project and do your thing!